CraigNock/wksp-module-3-node-callbacks/README.md

 This workshop is kept purposefully small, but it will still require some work, but no coding...

-I have provided you with a working todo list app.
+I have provided you with a working to do list app.

 ## Setup